About Korakia Pensione

 Moroccan & Mediterranean Villa

 Escape, mediterranean style

 Korakia Pensione offers a unique and relaxing getaway from day to day reality.
 Crafted after a Mediterranean-style pensione, Korakia blends the silhouette of Tangier with a whisper of the Mediterranean.

-Begin the day with a complimentary full-cooked breakfast in the Moroccan courtyard.
+Begin the day with a full-cooked breakfast in the Moroccan courtyard.
 Soothe your soul poolside, seek healing through yoga or pamper yourself with our spa offerings.
 Curl up with a vintage book from the library lounge.

-Join a game of bocce ball or explore downtown Palm Springs on one of our complimentary bicycles.
+Join a game of bocce ball or explore downtown Palm Springs on one of our bicycles.
 Relax and refresh with the Moroccan tea service each afternoon.
 Lanterns and fire-pits flicker, illuminating the heated pools at night.
 Classic and foreign films glimmer on a nearby screen.
 A Moroccan daybed beckons for stargazing.
 Nightly turn-downs are done in the European tradition.

 Come and see why Forbes Traveler named Korakia one of the “Sexiest Hotels in America.”